 Head downhill on Main Street, re-crossing at the light.
-The sweets here are Yum Yum.
-Time for a bite?
-Pass the old Peninsula Nite Club, still full of tunes, And beyond past the bike shop, once Garvey's Saloon.
+Note the selection of toys and e-bikes on the right.
+Pass the old Peninsula Nite Club, still full of tunes.
+Beyond the tracks was once Garvey's Saloon.
 Trek onto the roadway bridge with sides of green.
 Pause before heading uphill to a change of scene.